-•• ☐ Yes ●○ ⊠ No inve I make a minimum of sustainable stments with an environmental ective: % chara have a invest propo motes Environmental/Social (E/S) cteristics and while it does not as its objective a sustainable ment, it will have a minimum rtion of% of sustainable ments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% • motes E/S characteristics, but will take any sustainable investments impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti - corruption and anti - bribery matters.
+governance prac- tices. •• 🗌 Yes • 🖸 No It will make a minimum of sustainable in- vestments with an environmental ob- jective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable invest- ment, it will have a minimum proportion of 40% of sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, estab- in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy lishing a list of en- vironmentally sustainable eco- nomic activities.
+That Regulation does not include a list of socially sus- tainable economic in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy activities.
+Sustaina- ble investments with an environ- with a social objective mental objective might be aligned with the Taxonomy or not.
+It will make a minimum of sustainable in- vestments with a social objective: It promotes E/S characteristics, but will not make any sustainable investments %